IBM/create-and-deploy-memcached-operator-using-go/INTRO_TO_OPERATORS.md

 ## Controllers
 A control loop is a loop which regulates the state of the system. **The control loop is the heart of Kubernetes and its declaritive system.** The control loop will be continually checking for the `desired state` and making sure that it is the same as the `current state`.

+### Desired State and Current State
+**A Cluster has two states: the desired (or expected) state, and the current state.**

 If those two states differ, the [controller](https://kubernetes.io/docs/concepts/architecture/controller/) will communicate with the API server to create, delete, or update resources until the `desired state` is the same as the `current state`.
-We will get into desired vs current state more as we dive deeper into operators.
+Cluster administrators are able to change the desired state of the cluster by issuing commands such as `kubectl create` or `kubectl apply -f`.

+**You will see `spec` used a lot throughout Kubernetes documentation and that refers to `desired state`.
+In turn, `status` refers to current state.**

 ### Controller pattern
 Each controller will watch one specific type of Kubernetes resource.
 Each resource will have a